|vessel capacity: 100L

 Tabletting Tools Polishing:

 Tabletting tools are essential components used in Tablet Press Machines.
-A smooth and polished pressing surface is effective to operate, because of the low friction force.
-Inovatec drag finishing machine effectively polishes the pressing surface area at a short amount of time.
+A smooth and polished pressing surface is achievable because of the low friction force.
+Inovatec drag finishing machine effectively polishes the pressing surface area in a short amount of time.

-Furthermore, this reduces the tendency of tablets to adhere to the tools, which in turn gives a smoother tabletting process.
+Furthermore, this reduces the tendency of tablets to adhere to the tools, which in turn gives a smoother tableting process.
 This process is a great cost-saving for pharmaceutical manufacturers.
-You can polish your tabletting tools in a fully automatic process without hand contact.
+You can polish your tableting tools in a fully automatic process without hand contact.

 9. What media type is best for Drag Finishing Machines?

 Drag Finishing Machine makes use of several abrasive and non-abrasive media to achieve the desired finish quality.

-There’s, therefore, no one-fits-all media type that’s best for drag finishing machine.
+There’s, therefore, no one-fits-all media type that’s best for drag finishing machines.

-However, some of the most popular media composition includes Steel Plastic, Ceramic, Porcelain, Walnut shells, Corn cob etc.
+Moreover, some of the most popular media composition includes Steel, Plastic, Ceramic, Porcelain, Walnut shells, Corncob, etc.

 And for media shapes, the most-seen types are Spheres, Cones, Cylinders, Wedges, Tetrahedrons, Pyramids, and many more others.

 With the many options available, there is a technique in selecting the best finishing media.

-Incorrect media choices can result in problems like stuck media in workpiece hole or workpiece damage.
+Incorrect media choices can result in problems like stuck media in the workpiece hole or workpiece damage.

 Ensure to get familiar with the technology.